VarunGorti/vgorti/content/posts/gto_explained_1.md

 draft: false
 ---

 The boys are going to Vegas!
 (In theory, as long as we get our act together soon and plan it).
-And since poker might actually be one of the least degenerate things one can do in Vegas, it makes sense to study and up and prepare to become a crusher.

-Multiple people have asked me recently about how to do some poker cramming in a reasonably short amount of time (say 25 hours).
+And since poker might actually be one of the least degenerate things one can do in Vegas, it makes sense to study up and prepare to become a crusher.
+Multiple people have asked me recently about the most effective way to do some poker cramming in a reasonably short amount of time (say 25 hours).
 Despite receiving this question many times, it's always been surprisingly difficult for me to answer.

 I strongly believe that the best way to get better at poker *in the long run* is to just study with some kind of solver.
 (There's a whole separate debate about theory vs exploits, but I won't get into it here.
 My personal opinion is that you need an understanding of theory anyways in order to know how to deviate, but I digress).
-GTOBase is a great free version, and if you're looking to be more serious GTOWizard is expensive but top-of-the-line for it's node-locking capabilities and flexible solutions.
 But "learn to copy the solver" is an approach that is slow, takes a while to get decent payoff, and can be pretty unintuitive.
 You should be able to supplement this study by first learning some simple frameworks and heuristics that help you interpret solver outputs and generally think about the game.
 So I turned to YouTube to try to find some good materials.

 I was disappointed.
-One unfortunate reality about the poker ecosystem is that most "pros" just aren't that good.
-The main thing required to buy into high stakes games is a lot of money, not a lot of skill, and so live pros are able to make a living by playing extremely simplistic strategies and owning wealthy fish.
-But even these pros don't have a lot of incentive to reveal their strategies (they're often playing an extremely exploitative brand of poker).
-The most easily accessible form of poker content comes in the form of vloggers who I doubt are even winning players (ahem Rampage).
-One should watch these videos only for laughs and for prime examples of what not to do.
-Alternatively, there's a lot more educational content from online crushers, but they are complicated and suppose a lot of background knowledge in their viewers.
-(For examples of the type of content I'm talking about, there's this channel called Schroedinger's VPIP I recently stumbled across.
-I doubt that people without a lot of time in the solver would get much out of it at all, but I think the explanations and analysis are very high quality).
-Even ones claiming to tailor to "low stakes online players" will be targeting people not unlike myself who have spent a decent amount of time on poker.
-When your experience thining about EV is mostly centered around comparing the price of a box of Costco cookies to your buy-in, it's not so productive to spend a lot of time talking about blockers in some arcane spot.
+One unfortunate reality about the poker ecosystem is that good instruction like this is hard to come by.
+The most easily accessible form of poker content comes in the form of vloggers who are hardly even serious players.
+Alternatively, there is a decent amount of content from high-stakes online pros, but they are complicated and assume their viewers have a lot of background knowledge.
+Even those claiming to tailor to "low stakes online players" will be targeting people who have spent a decent amount of time on poker.
+When your experience thinking about EV is mostly centered around comparing the price of a box of Costco cookies to your buy-in, it's not so productive to spend a lot of time talking about blockers in some arcane spot.

-Nevertheless, the trip must go on, and poker is more fun when you're winning, so I started doing a little thinking about how to introduce core game theory concepts in the most tangible way possible.
-The hope is to turn my friends into winning $1/$2 players with a relatively small amount of up-front time investment.
-I think this isn't as lofty a goal as it sounds, because I truly believe the average $1/$2 player is pretty awful.
+Nevertheless, the trip must go on, and poker is more fun when you're winning, so I started doing a little thinking about how to simply and intuitively introduce some core game theory concepts.
+The hope is that building up from foundational theory can turn beginners into winning $1/$2 players with a relatively small amount of up-front time investment.
+I think this isn't as lofty a goal as it sounds, because I truly believe the average low stakes live player is pretty awful.
 The only thing you must understand in order to follow the rest of the post are the rules of poker.
 Let's jump in:

 ---